jitusharma7/Vehicle-Insurance_Purchase_Prediction/README.md

 * Region_Code
 * Previously_Insured (1: already has insurance, 0: doesn't have)
 * Vehicle_Age
-* Vehicle_Damage (1: customer got vehicle damage in past, 0: no past history of damage)
+* Vehicle_Damage (1: customer got vehicle damage in past, 0: no history of damage)
 * Annual_Premium (Amount to be paid annually)
 * PolicySalesChannel
 * Vintage (Number of days customer has been in the company)